alexmat2on/rascal/README.md

 * Set up a Rust development environment by running the official Rustup installer script, located here: https://rustup.rs/#
-* Open a command line terminal in the project's root directory, and run `cargo run samples/variables.pas`, or replace `variables.pas` with any of the other sample source files.
+* Open a command line terminal in the project's root directory, and run `cargo run samples/bubblesort.pas`, or replace `bubblesort.pas` with any of the other sample source files.
 * Rascal will parse the source file, generate RVM bytecode, and then immediately execute the resulting bytecode at once.